Granada Theater (Dallas)

-The Granada Theater is a theatre located in Lower Greenville, in Dallas, TX.
-The theatre was built in 1946 as a movie house.
-In 1977, it was converted to a concert hall, only to revert to a movie theater soon after.
+The Granada Theater is a theater in the Lower Greenville neighborhood of Dallas.
+The theater was built in 1946 as a movie house.
+In 1977, it was converted to a concert hall, only to revert to a movie theater soon afterwards.
 In 2004 it was again opened as a concert hall.

 Design

-The Art Deco design of the Granada reflects the decadence of that Golden Era.
+The Art Deco design of the Granada reflects the decadence of the Golden Era.
 The exterior was designed for function with rounded corners, stepped forms and linear accents that echoed the industrialized, streamlined designs of modern machinery, like automobiles.
 The interior decor employs the influence of ancient cultures.
 The murals were designed by the artist(s) who also worked on Los Angeles’ famous Grauman's Chinese Theatre.
 The grand scale murals depict different genres of film with the ceiling feature depicting a mythological "film goddess" standing over a reel of film, which is fitting since the Greeks started theater.
-The sunburst crowning the goddess and the curved plaster moldings lining the sidewalls point to another Deco theme – designs taken from nature.
+The sunburst crowning the goddess and the curved plaster moldings lining the sidewalls point to another Deco theme–designs taken from nature.
 The neighborhood theater was family friendly providing soundproof rooms available for mothers with crying children.
-Archives stated the theater was predominantly dark red, and the original front doors were made of wood.
+Archives say that the theater was predominantly dark red, and the original front doors were made of wood.